sal55/langs/benchsumm.md

 ### Benchmark Results.

-Figues are in seconds of runtime.
+Figures are in seconds of runtime.

 Benchmark | GCC-O3 | BB-Opt | BB-Orig | BCC | TCC | Description
 --- | --- | --- | --- | --- | --- | ---